Skip to main content

 purgetss/brand/

-├── logo.svg required - main logo (or logo.png)
+├── logo.svg required - main logo (or logo.png), source for every piece

-├── logo-icon.svg optional - square Android launcher mark
+├── logo-adaptive.svg optional - square Android launcher mark

 ├── logo-dark.svg optional - iOS 18+ dark variant

-├── logo-splash.svg optional - Android 12+ splash icon override
+├── logo-splash-icon.svg optional - Android 12+ splash icon override

-• logo-icon: a separate square mark for Android launcher icons.
+• logo-adaptive: a separate square mark for Android launcher icons.
 Use this when your main logo is a horizontal wordmark, a vertical lockup, or anything else that looks fine in a 1024×1024 branding canvas but feels cramped inside an Android launcher mask.

 • logo-mono: silhouette used for the Android adaptive monochrome layer (themed icons on Android 13+) and for notification icons.
 When omitted, brand whitens the main logo automatically.
 Provide your own when the colored logo has detail that would collapse under automatic whitening.
 A painter's palette with colored dots is a good example: the monochrome version should have cutouts instead.